Multisolitons in a gauged Skyrme-Maxwell model: Introduction

 Various modifications of the Skyrme model were considered over last two decades to improve the situation.
 Among them are modifications of the potential \cite{Battye:2006tb,Battye:2006na,Gudnason:2016yix,Gudnason:2015nxa,Dupuis:2018utr,Livramento:2022zly,Gudnason:2016mms,Gudnason:2016cdo}, extended theories which incorporate scalar and vector mesons \cite{Adkins:1983nw,Jackson:1985yz,Schwesinger:1986xv,Yabu:1989un,Forkel:1991mv,Gudnason:2020arj,Naya:2018mpt,Naya:2018kyi} and holographic models \cite{Sutcliffe:2010et,Sutcliffe:2015sta,Sutcliffe:2011ig} inspired by the Atiyah-Manton construction of Skyrmions \cite{Atiyah:1989dq,Sakai:2004cn}.
 It has been also suggested to include in the Lagrangian of the theory higher-order terms with additional couplings \cite{Marleau:1991jk,Marleau:1990nh,Floratos:2001ih,Adam:2010fg,Adam:2013wya,Adam:2013tga,Gudnason:2017opo} or modify the Skyrme model to the form which supports self-duality equations \cite{Ferreira:2017yzy,Ferreira:2017bsr,Ferreira:2021ryf}.

-The usual pion mass potential of the Skyrme model breaks the symmetry to the Abelian subgroup.
+The usual pion mass potential of the Skyrme model breaks the symmetry to the $SU(2)$ subgroup.
 This global symmetry can be gauged, inclusion of the Maxwell term leads to the $U(1)$ gauged Skyrme model which has been proposed in \cite{Piette:1997ny,Radu:2005jp}.
 This approach is similar to the construction of the topological solitons in the $U(1)$ gauged $O(3)$ sigma model in (2+1) dimensions \cite{Schroers:1995he,Tchrakian:1995np,Schroers:1996zy}, in the planar Skyrme-Maxwell model \cite{Gladikowski:1995sc,Shnir:2015twa,Samoilenka:2015bsf} and its modifications \cite{Adam:2012pm,Samoilenka:2016wys,Navarro-Lerida:2018siw,Navarro-Lerida:2018giv,Adam:2017ahh}.
 Static soliton solutions of the Faddeev-Skyrme-Maxwell theory in 3+1 dimensions were discussed in \cite{Shnir:2014mfa,Samoilenka:2018oil}.
 In the context of the Skyrme model such a modification was originally motivated by construction of a semiclassical model of interaction between a monopole and nucleons, so-called Callan-Rubakov effect of the baryon decay catalysis \cite{Rubakov:1981rg,Callan:1982ah}.
-Notably, the Skyrme-Maxwell theory also can be derived in a holographic model via an expansion of a Yang-Mills field of calorons \cite{Cork:2021ylu}.
+Notably, extended Skyrme-Maxwell theory also can be derived in a holographic model via an expansion of a Yang-Mills field of calorons \cite{Cork:2021ylu}.

 In \cite{Piette:1997ny,Livramento:2023keg} it was shown that coupling to the electromagnetic field significantly affects properties of the Skyrme field, even in the sector of topological degree one.
 In particular, it violates the spherical symmetry of the configuration of topological degree one and induces a magnetic moment of the Skyrmion.
 Gauged Skyrmion possesses an electric charge and carries a magnetic flux.
-The existence of such solutions relies on the presence of the potential, both the gauge coupling and electrostatic potential are restricted from above by the value of the pion mass \cite{Livramento:2023keg}.
-The $U(1)$ gauged Skyrmions also possess an angular momentum, which is classically quantized in the units of the electric charge of the configuration.
+The existence of such solutions relies on the presence of the potential, the electrostatic potential is restricted from above by the value of the pion mass \cite{Livramento:2023keg}.
+However, electrically neutral solutions coupled to a magnetic flux, exist in the limit of zero potential for arbitrary values of the gauge coupling.

 The purpose of the current paper is to extend this analysis by analyzing how coupling to the magnetic flux affects the geometrical shape and energy of the static multisoliton solutions of the $U(1)$ gauged Skyrme model of topological degrees $Q=1-5$.